LeoSantini/LeoSantini/README.md

 ## About me

 - 💻 I'm a full stack web development and production engineer
-- 📚 I’m currently learning Next.js🚀
+- 📚 I'm currently learning Next.js🚀
 - ⚡ Fun fact: I'm passionate about the financial market and e-sports

 ## Main Stacks